ooohtv/o3h-module-server/README.md

 `--api <path>` or `-a <path>` — Proxy calls to the Oooh API to the local filesystem, defaults to the live version on module.oooh.io.

+`--cache` or `-c` — Allows files to be cached by the device, simulating real-world loading.
+Defaults to false, for development purposes.

 Provide a path, and requests for the relative path "/api/o3h.js" are served from `<path>/o3h.js`.

 Omit this argument and requests for the relative path "/api/o3h.js" are proxied to https://module.oooh.io/api/o3h.js.